exasol/virtual-schemas/doc/dialects/db2.md

 # DB2 SQL Dialect

-DB2 is a database product from IBM.
+[DB2](https://www.ibm.com/db2/) is an IBM database product.
 It is a Relational Database Management System (RDBMS).
 DB2 is extended with the support of Object-Oriented features and non-relational structures with XML.

 ## Registering the JDBC Driver in EXAOperation